FAQs Pertaining to the Terms and Conditions of the Independent Reconciliation and Compensation Program Protocol.

 What Happens After A Claim Is Filed?

 Once your Claim Form and supporting documentation are received, the Administrators will process your claim promptly.
 You will receive written notice by mail or by email of the receipt of your claim.
-The Administrators will make payments to eligible claimants after the expiration of the claims filing deadline on May 16, 2018.
+The Administrators will make payments to eligible claimants after the expiration of the extended claims filing deadline on June 18, 2018.

 How Will Settlement Amounts Be Determined?